lcilliers/hobbies-modelling4comfort/log-cabin-SOURCE-NARRATIVE-ORGANIZED.md

 **Completion Date:** April 10, 2024

 **Display Setup:**
-- Displayed under protective clear acrylic case
-- Natural materials sealed to prevent deterioration while maintaining organic appearance
-- Dark wood base matches forest floor tones
-- Small brass nameplate with project title
-- Display from slightly elevated angle for best view
-- Lighting from above-front simulates dappled forest light
+- Displayed on the counter in the lounge.
+Space would become a perennial issue, giving rise to this site to create a non physical display cabinet.

 ### Final Thoughts

 The Log Cabin in the Woods project was a rewarding journey into scratch building and natural material diorama work.
 The three-month build time allowed for careful development of each phase while the scratch-built approach provided complete creative control.

 The combination of handcrafted cabin structure, carefully prepared vegetation, and thoughtful scenery building resulted in a cohesive woodland scene that captures the peaceful isolation of a cabin deep in the forest.
-Each viewing reveals new details, from the weathered cabin logs to the tiny bluebells along the path [AI-CHECK: verify bluebells were mentioned in your original], to my first attempt at figure-making.
+Each viewing reveals new details, from the weathered cabin logs to the tiny bluebells along the path to my first attempt at figure-making.

 This diorama demonstrates that patience, attention to natural details, and thoughtful weathering can transform basic materials - garden waste, household items, and collected natural specimens - into a convincing miniature world.